AGENTS

 Source: https://extension.js.org/docs/commands/build

 Create production-ready extension artifacts for Chrome, Edge, or Firefox with the Extension.js build command.
-Supports multi-browser output and zip packaging.
+Supports multi-browser and zip output.

 Create production extension artifacts for one or more browser targets.